UPDATED: February 13, 2018.

 In the 10 years AHDA has been advocating on our behalf, the funds for migraine and headache has tripled from $8 million to $24 million.

 Over the same period, Eileen raised around $100,000 for migraine research under her Miles for Migraine races across the country.

 An amazing achievement.
 But there is still more work to do.

-Part of the problem is the perception that migraines are inconvenient but relatively benign disease which rarely lead to death.
+Part of the problem is the perception that migraine or chronic pain conditions are inconvenient but relatively benign diseases which rarely lead to death.
 Consequently, they are not taken seriously and are not funded seriously.

-This perspective ignores the huge disability and cost caused by headache disorders.
+This perspective ignores the huge disability and cost.
 Headache disorders are the third largest cause of disability worldwide. [vii]

-This bill directs the NIH to take this perspective into consideration when prioritising research.
+This is the really important part.
+The CARA act directs the NIH to now take this perspective into consideration when prioritising research.

-This has been a deliberate and specific effort from the past and present team at ADHA who should be acknowledged for their hard work, perseverance and patience.
+This has been a deliberate and specific effort from the past and present team at AHDA who should be acknowledged for their hard work, perseverance and patience.